emmabindi/localvore/README.md

 **Will_Paginate** | Ruby gem to implemented pagination for the listings index - this limits the number of images/listings loaded on the index landing page which will increase efficiency once the listings count is high.
 Allows user to move through pages with links at the bottom of the listings view and provides page count (...
 Next) |
 **Geocoder** | Gem |
-**Leaflet** | Javascript client side library for displaying maps |
+**Leaflet** | Javascript client side library for displaying maps | **Sanitize** | Ruby gem which sanitizes html and css inputs (received in from user inputs through fields such as 'title' or 'description' in the add produce listing forms, and strips them of any malicious content) |

 ---